cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 days with simple, valid input, and check at the end of that period to see what problems have been discovered.

+**Challenge exercise**

+:   We've seen how we could have *detected* CVE-2017-9430 in advance,
+    by letting a fuzzer generate random inputs and attempt to crash the Dnstracer program.

+    Can you work out the best way of fixing the problem, once detected?

 # 3. Further reading

 Take a look at *The Fuzzing Book* (by Andreas Zeller, Rahul Gopinath,